 Here is what over 10 feet of lateral bindweed roots look like.
 What we’ve discovered is that when we installed a heavy and fairly non-porous weed barrier fabric several years ago and then put several inches of wood chips on top is that we were creating the perfect environment for bindweed to encroach underneath the weed fabric and pop up in our raised beds.

 For most of our beds, this isn’t a serious issue as they are rich and well composted with a fertile and biologically active soil which seriously deters the growth mechanisms of bindweed, so we just see them popping up just inside the raised beds and nowhere else.

-There is no simple, single push-button approach that will stop or eradicate bindweed as the control really depends on many factors that will be unique to each garden or farm.
+Successfully controlling bindweed depends on several factors that are unique to each garden or farm.
 Your soil’s pH, mineral levels, clay or sandy based soil and whether you have wet or dry organic matter that is stuck in its decomposition will all determine what nutrients and approach to use.
 The complete soil analysis from a professional soil lab will provide you the information needed to make the plan to begin reversing the encroachment.